ReadingAndThinking.com

 In the long river, many things are carried.
 So it's no wonder that so many things are ignored.
 I can't guarantee whether the "Lord of the Rings" novels can be worthy of the word "classic".
 Usually, the ones that are worthy of the word "classic" are those that are far from "popular".

 The novel seemed to be further buried in the movie when it became a big hit.
 I also do understand that reading a book takes more than four hours.
-In the modern fast-paced society, these hours of reading such a long work are true "out of place".
+In the modern fast-paced society, these hours of reading such a long work are truly "out of place".

 But remember, The Lord of the Rings is far better than you might think.